Gilbert Thomas Carter

-Sir Gilbert Thomas Carter (Sir Thomas Gilbert-Carter) KCMG (14 January 1848 – 18 January 1927) was an administrative officer in the Royal Navy and a colonial official for the British Empire.
+Sir Gilbert Thomas Carter (also Gilbert-Carter) KCMG (14 January 1848 – 18 January 1927) was an administrative officer in the Royal Navy and a colonial official for the British Empire.

 Starting as a Collector of Customs for the Gold Coast, he then became a Treasurer of the Gold Coast and the Gambia.
 Moving on to colonial administration, he started as the Administrator for the Gambia, where he dealt with the aggression of the native king of Gambia.

 His next post was as Governor for the Lagos Colony where he negotiated treaties with the local chiefs which protected Christian missionaries and ending human sacrifies.
 He later served as the Governor for The Bahamas and Barbados and finally as the Governor for Trinidad and Tobago.

 Early life and Naval career

 Carter was born in Topsham, Devon in 1848.
 He was the only son of Commander Thomas Gilbert Carter (R.N.).
 He was educated at the Royal Hospital School in Greenwich.
 Carter joined the Royal Navy in 1864, serving as an Assistant Clerk on HMS Frederick William, being transferred in 1866 to HMS Malacca.
 On 5 July 1866, Carter was promoted to Clerk, while still serving on HMS Malacca.
-Between 1867 and 1869, he served on a variety of ships as a clerk, until 1 December 1869 (while serving on HMS Pembroke), when he was promoted to Assistant Paymaster (being added to the Navy List).
+Between 1867 and 1869, he served on a variety of ships as a clerk, until 1 December 1869 (while serving on HMS Pembroke), when he was promoted to Assistant Paymaster (being added to the Navy Directory).

 Following a posting to HMS Royal Adelaide for the first nine months of 1870, Carter's final posting was to the Colonial steamer Sherbro from August 1870.
 During his time on Sherbro, he was involved with the Third Anglo–Ashanto War on the Gold Coast.
 When Elmina was sold to the British by the Dutch Government, he was a commissioner, responsible for valuing the stores and ordnance left behind by the Dutch.
 He married Susan Laura Hocker, daughter of Lieutenant-Colonel Edward Hocker, in 1874 (later having 3 sons and 2 daughters — his second son Humphrey 1884–1969 was the first Director of the Cambridge University Botanic Garden).
 Lady Carter died in 1895.
 He retired from the Navy on 21 July 1875.

-Leeward Islands, the Gold Coast and the Gambia
+Initial Postings

+Carter became the private secretary to Sir George Berkeley, Governor of the Leeward Islands, in 1875.
+In August 1879, he was appointed Collector of Customs and Treasurer of the Gold Coast, an appointment he kept until 1882.